Easy Homemade Larabars (+ Infinite Flavor Variations)

 2. Process until the mixture just barely starts to clump into a sticky ball.
 If using chocolate, add it at the end and pulse the food processor several times to break it up.

-3. Line a bread pan (or an 8x8 pan) with wax paper.
+3. Line a bread pan (or an 8x8 pan) with wax paper, leaving enough paper on the sides to pull the bars out after they set.

 4. Transfer the Larabar mixture to the prepared pan and press it firmly into an even layer.